-- 1. Provide students the opportunity and the guidance to learn the fundamental principles of biology and chemistry and how they integrate with each other. - 2.
+- 1. Provide students the opportunity and the guidance to learn the fundamental principles of biology. - 2.
 Engage students in practicing the process of science planning, executing, and evaluating. - 3.
 Train students to communicate scientific work in a clear, coherent manner in both written and oral form. - 4.
 Help students to understand the importance of diversity in the practice of science through collaborative learning where different perspectives are valued and evaluated. - 5.
 Challenge students to think critically and quantitatively in evaluating data and to apply that skill to issues arising in the world around them, including ethical conflicts surrounding particular scientific theories, technologies, or applications.